GSK shareholders approve asset swap deal with Novartis

+* PetLife supersedes expectations for the acquisition of Dr. Geoff's real food for pets Source text for Eikon: Further company coverage:

-LONDON Shareholders in British drugmaker GlaxoSmithKline (GSK.L) have approved a planned deal with Switzerland's Novartis NOVN.VX, which will see the two pharmaceutical groups trade more than $20 billion (12.7 billion pounds) of assets.
+LONDON Dec 18 Shareholders in British drugmaker GlaxoSmithKline have approved a planned deal with Switzerland's Novartis, which will see the two pharmaceutical groups trade more than $20 billion of assets.

 GSK said a meeting on Thursday had approved the transaction by an overwhelming majority and the deal was on track to complete in the first half of 2015.